 It is an oxidising solution and so takes electrons from cell structures and opens the cell to invasion by hypochlorous, which then destroys the internal structures of the cell, so killing it.
 It’s measured by ORP (or oxygen reduction potential) if you would like to find out more.
 Other reactions relate to ionic exchanges, which improves the effectiveness of the solution.

 99.9% of the solution is water.
-This shows how incredibly effective yet safe the solution must be to kill 99.999% of microorganisms while also cleaning and deodorising!
+This shows how incredibly effective yet safe the solution must be to kill more than 99.99% of germs while also cleaning and deodorising!

 The pH (a measure of acidity and alkalinity) of the solution is around 7.8 to 8.5, depending on the pH of the water to start with – the pH will move up about one point on activation.
 This means it’s mildly alkaline but not aggressive like common bleach which has a pH of 10 and above.